Constraints in Go

 Method set constraints

-It’s the same with interfaces, as we discussed in the first post in this series.
-The empty
+It’s the same with interfaces, as we discussed earlier in Generics in Go.
+The empty interface,

 Limitations of the